A Holiday Tale: A Beginner's Guide to Cooking a Boneless Ribeye Roast

 Heat oven to 350 degrees

 Begin checking your roast at an hour.
-A roast needs to be 135 degrees to be rare.
-Medium-rare will clock in around the hour and half mark.
+To be rare, a roast needs to be 135 degrees.
+Medium-rare will clock in around the hour-and-a-half mark.
 Practice makes perfect.

 I wanted to squeeze in one more story before the new year.
 I wish all of you a very Happy New Year!
 Thanks for reading and being part of my family.